hansung080/dev-settings/README.md

 # Dev Settings
-Useful configs and tools for development environment settings
+Useful configs for development environment settings

 ## Download .vimrc
 To download `.vimrc` at your home directory, run: